 Conclusion and Policy Implications

-To design effective policies, it is crucial to evaluate energy poverty over time [110,111].
+The ability to evaluate energy poverty over time is key to the design of effective policies [110,111].
 For large countries, a broader analysis requires the characterization of energy poverty understanding its geographical distribution [112].
 Since Brazil particularly has a vast territory and a large gap between living conditions in urban and rural areas [39], any historical analysis of energy poverty must comprehend the distinct situation across the country.

 This paper analyzes the energy poverty situation in Brazil for three different periods, 2002, 2008, and 2017.
 We incorporate the concept of energy deprivation according to the final service demanded, using a Multi-dimensional Energy Poverty Index (MEPI).
 By applying MEPI in a historical evaluation of energy poverty in Brazil, we explored how deprivation of energy services changed through time across different regions and income deciles.
+Observing energy poverty through different dimensions over time and regions allowed us to deeply understand how the energy poverty definition can be contextual, adding an important nuance in the energy poverty literature.
+In the case of Brazil, the methodology used in this work demonstrates a substantial transformation in rural areas in the period observed.
+Moreover, the paper furthered the definition of energy poverty in a broader aspect, using a quantitative approach to measure energy services deprivation by different socio-economic and regional characteristics.

 Overall, MEPI in Brazil showed significant improvements in the periods observed.
 Despite the enhancements, Brazil currently has 11% of its population living in energy poverty conditions.
 In urban areas, this is due mainly to affordability issues.
 In rural areas, where 16% of all households are still considered energy poor, all dimensions contribute to the results observed.
 Intensity reduction was not as significant as the improvements in incidence, meaning that energy-poor households are equally deprived in 2017 than they were in 2002.

 Between 2002 and 2008, there were different policy efforts to guarantee access to modern energy sources, especially in rural areas.
 This, aligned with a prosperous economic cycle [65], contributed to the decrease in the number of energy poor households.
 The subsequent period also observed a reduction, albeit less intense, showing a slight saturation of the benefits from the physical access improvements and ownership of essential appliances in urban areas.